-The on/off status of the audio inputs can also be switched from the MIC/ IN indicator in the Main page > Volume pane of the Style Play or Song Play mode.
+Be sure the MIC/IN indicator is turned on in the Main page > Volume pane of the Style Play or Song Play mode.
+If not, touch it to turn it on.

-If you connected a microphone or guitar, use the MIC/GTR GAIN knob next to the LEFT audio input to adjust the input gain (the level goes from 0 to 40 dB).
+If you connected a microphone or guitar, use the MIC/GTR GAIN knob next 2 to the LEFT audio input to adjust the input gain (the level goes from 0 to 40 dB).
 If you connected a line audio device, adjust the audio level from the external device.